Enslaved: Odyssey to the West: Gameplay

 The player takes the role of "Monkey" in a third-person perspective, using a variety of combat moves and platforming skills to overcome obstacles.
 In combat, Monkey uses a staff that doubles as a close-combat and long-range projectile weapon.
-The staff has two types of long-range ammunition in the form of power cylinders: orange cylinders used for blast damage and blue cylinders used for stunning foes.
+The staff has two types of long-range ammunition: orange power cylinders used for blast damage and blue cylinders for stunning foes.
 Monkey can also remain stationary and charge his staff to use the same stun attack.
 In the game, players encounter numerous mechs as enemies.
 Certain mechs can be used as weapons.
 Monkey can perform a finishing move on them when they are low on health, such as tearing the gun off a turret or throwing an explosive foe at other combat mechs.
-Monkey's other abilities include his force shield that can block a certain amount of damage before requiring a recharge, and the "Cloud" device that manifests as a hover board that can be used to glide across water or land at great speeds.
-When enemies are defeated, they drop tech orbs that can be used to upgrade Monkey's abilities.
-They allow the player to learn new moves and abilities for combat and devices, increase overall health and shields and the damage that can be inflicted on enemies.
-Orbs can be found littered across levels, sometimes hidden out of sight, requiring extra exploration at times.
+Monkey's other abilities include a force shield that can block a certain amount of damage before requiring a recharge, and the "Cloud" device that manifests as a hover board for gliding across water and land at great speeds.
+When enemies are defeated, they drop tech orbs used to upgrade Monkey's abilities.
+They allow the player to learn new moves and abilities for combat and devices, increase overall health and shields, and the damage that can be inflicted on enemies.
+Orbs can be found littered across levels, sometimes hidden out of sight, requiring extra exploration.
 Another type of collectible players can amass is masks, which are also scattered across different levels.